Commercial Contract Requirements

 For a commercial contract to be valid and enforceable there are a number of important elements that must be present.
 If any of those elements are not in the contract then the contract may be unenforceable.

 Who Are the Parties to the Contract?

-This is now a common problem with contracts where a template has been filled out incorrectly and the wrong party has been named.
+This is a common problem with contracts where a template has been filled out incorrectly often the wrong party has been named.

 Commercial Contract Requirements and the Parties’ Legal Capacity

-Does the party you are dealing with have the ability to enter a contract.
-If a party does not have the correct legal capacity even though the contract may be clear it will be unenforceable
+Does the party you are dealing with have the ability to enter a contract?
+If a party does not have the legal capacity even though the contract may be clear it will be unenforceable

 For example, if you are dealing with an individual are they:

 In these examples even though the contract may on its face be enforceable because the contracting party does not have “capacity” the contract will not be binding.